rosen-bridge/contract/README.md

 #### 2- Merge Watcher Permits
-In the payment procedure-reward distribution phase (B.4), we will see guards will pay back the X-RWT token besides the watcher reward after accepting the event triggers.
+In the payment procedure-reward distribution phase (B.4), you can see guards will pay back the X-RWT token besides the watcher reward after accepting the event triggers.
 A watcher can spend all these boxes with their WID token as authentication.
 He may want to merge these boxes and extract the collected rewards.
 Also, he can create a new commitment report while merging boxes (See B.2).

 <p align="center">
 <img src="images/Merge_Permits.png">